pleabargain/EnglishHelpsYourCareer/introductory_statements.md

   - Lot of pages about English and it's usage.

 - practice
   - These are unique questions generated for you!
+All of the questions have answers.
+Click on the arrow to see them.
+Challenge yourself by speaking the question and answer outloud.
+If you don't recognize a word, highlight and search for the definition.

-I may have even created questions specific for your industry!
+  - There may even be questions specific for your industry!
 Highlights include questions specific to:

     - negotiation